-Staff can only search student dorm areas on a strong suspicion that the student/s has in their possession a stolen item, illegal drugs/alcohol, a weapon, lighters or matches, a banned item at the School or inappropriate material.
+Staff can only search boarders dorm areas on a strong suspicion that the boarder/s has in their possession a stolen item, illegal drugs/alcohol, a weapon, lighters or matches, a banned item at the School or inappropriate material.

-The student will be given the opportunity to voluntarily provide the item in question to staff before a search is carried out.
+The boarder will be given the opportunity to voluntarily provide the item in question to staff before a search is carried out.
 Two members of staff will be present for any room searches.

-Students must cooperate with staff in any search.
+Boarders must cooperate with staff in any search.
 If they refuse, staff will request parent intervention.
-Parents will always be informed once a search is being carried out.
+Parents will always be informed prior to a search being carried out.

-A search must be conducted with the student concerned being present and a second supervisor.
+A search must be conducted with the boarder concerned being present and a second supervisor.

-No student will be physically searched for items on their person.
-Students will be expected to comply with staff requests to cooperate.
-Parents will be contacted if the student is uncooperative.
+No boarder will be physically searched for items on their person.
+Boarders will be expected to comply with staff requests to cooperate.
+Parents will be contacted if their child is uncooperative.